 Project Name Project Description Project Driver Tourism Sector Support To diversify tourism product and promote agri-tourism.
 Delivery date 2018.
-Responsibility of Tourism Excoand Municipality.
+Responsibility of Tourism Exco and Municipality.
 Prince Albert Local Municipality Development of a Tourism Strategy Provide a framework to guide future tourism development.
 Due date 2018.
 Responsibility of Municipality, Tourism Exco and Tourism Business.
 Budget estimate: R200,000.
 Prince Albert Local Municipality Neighbour-hood Revitalisation & Urban Design Attract tourists to the area and provide bicycle paths infrastructure.
 Due date: 2018.
 Budget estimate: R7 million (over 3 years).
 Prince Albert Local Municipality Branding & Marketing To expand the number of visitors to the area and expenditure within the area.
+The Tourism Association, with support of the Municipality, has made strides in building a brand strategy.
 To build a brand strategy for Prince Albert.
 Due date: 2018 (ongoing).
 Responsibility of Tourism Bureaus, Business Chambers, Municipality, District and Wesgro.
 Budget estimate: R500,000.
-Prince Albert Local Municipality Youth Entrepreneurship Mentoring Scheme To establish a channel for youth interested in entrepreneurship to learn and grow.
-To provide centre to guide unemployed youth.
+Prince Albert Local Municipality Youth Entrepreneurship To establish a channel for Prince Albert Local Mentoring Scheme youth interested in Municipality

+entrepreneurship to learn

+and grow.
+To provide centre

+to guide unemployed youth.

 Due date: 2018.
-Prince Albert Local Municipality

-Responsibility of Municipality, DEDAT, IDC and DRDLR.
-Funding source from tourism human resource development, skills development and internships WC government mentoring scheme.
+Responsibility of Municipality,

+DEDAT, IDC and DRDLR.

+Funding source from tourism

+human resource

+development, skills

+development and internships

+WC government mentoring

+scheme.

 N12 Treasure Route A widely supported tourism route which runs from Emalahleni in the north to George in the south all along the N12 with a 150 km corridor.
 A draft MOU will be sent for discussion.
 Budget: R30 000 p.a N12 Treasure Route Association